Home » Informational » Starlink – Satellites for Internet: Elon Musk

 Starlink Satellite (Image Credits: Starlink)

-Starlink is targeting service in Northern U.S. & Canada in 2020, rapidly extending to global coverage of the populated world by 2021.
+Starlink initially targeted service availability in the Northern U.S. and Canada in 2020, with plans for rapid expansion to achieve global coverage of populated areas by 2021.

 60 Starlink Satellites stacked before deployment (Credits: Wikipedia)